 Frequently Asked Questions (FAQ)

-- What are Reasonable Accommodations?
-Reasonable Accommodations (sometimes called "academic adjustments") are a modification or adjustment to a course, service, program, activity, or facility that enables a qualified student with a disability to have an equal opportunity to participate or to enjoy the benefits and privileges as are available to a similarly-situated student without a disability.
+A Reasonable Accommodation (sometimes called an "academic adjustment") is a modification or adjustment to a course, service, program, activity, or facility that enables a qualified student with a disability to have an equal opportunity to participate or to enjoy the benefits and privileges available to a similarly-situated student without a disability.

 Is there a cost for Reasonable Accommodations?

 If an adjustment is deemed to be a reasonable accommodation, the University is responsible to provide the adjustment at no cost to the qualified student registered with Student Disability Resources.
 If a student desires to use a personal service or to make other adjustments, the student may be responsible for the cost.

 What if a student needs additional medical support?

 We encourage students with disabilities to work closely with their existing healthcare provider to ensure a smooth transition to college and to arrange for local healthcare should it become necessary.
 ISU students may see qualified medical professionals at the Theilen Student Health Center.
 The University is not responsible for locating or providing personal healthcare or medical advice.
 Student Disability Resources staff can assist with emergency referrals to area medical professionals.